sudhakar3697/awesome-electron-alternatives/README.md

 ## License
 * Inspired by the [awesome](https://github.com/sindresorhus/awesome) list.
 * Electron-alternatives is licensed with MIT by sudhakar3697 and contributors
+* The logo of this project is authored, created or licensed by the Electron-js community (brand, open source project), but has no direct relationship with this repository.

 ## Contributors
 <a href="https://github.com/sudhakar3697/electron-alternatives/graphs/contributors">